-(Actor) As an actor, Mr. Rubin appeared at The Public Theater/NYSF in the SPF production of The Sacrifices directed by Sam Gold; at Second Stage in John Patrick Shanley’s play, Cellini; on Broadway opposite Glenn Close and Gene Hackman in Death and The Maiden, under Mike Nichol’s direction; in the title role of Moliere’s Don Juan at The Mark Taper Forum in L.A. under the direction of Travis Preston (for which he received the DramaLogue Award in Acting); as Jacques in John Tillinger’s production of As You Like It; in Martin Crimp’s adaptation of The Misanthrope, with Uma Thurman and Roger Rees; as well as in the lead role of Mr. Crimp’s Play With Repeats, with Frances McDormand.
+ACTOR: As an actor, Mr. Rubin appeared at The Public Theater/NYSF in the SPF production of The Sacrifices directed by Sam Gold; at Second Stage in John Patrick Shanley’s play, Cellini; on Broadway opposite Glenn Close and Gene Hackman in Death and The Maiden, under Mike Nichol’s direction; in the title role of Moliere’s Don Juan at The Mark Taper Forum in L.A. under the direction of Travis Preston (for which he received the DramaLogue Award in Acting); as Jacques in John Tillinger’s production of As You Like It at the Long Wharf; in Martin Crimp’s adaptation of The Misanthrope, at CSC with Uma Thurman and Roger Rees; as well as in the lead role of Mr. Crimp’s Play With Repeats, at New York Stage and Film with Frances McDormand.

-Faculty: Stella Adler Studio, ESPA at Primary Stages and the Columbia Film School.
-Former faculty: SUNY Purchase, Harvard Summer School, Fordham University, and the Playwrights Horizons theater school at NYU.
+Faculty: Stella Adler Studio, ESPA at Primary Stages and the Columbia University MFA Film School.
+Former faculty: SUNY Purchase, Harvard Summer School, Fordham University, and Playwrights Horizons theater school at NYU.